scipopt/gcg/doc/resources/devs/howtoadd/own-classifier.md

 # Properties of a Classifier {#CLS_PROPERTIES}

-At the top of the new file clscons_xyz.cpp/clsvar_xyz.cpp, you can find the detector properties.
+At the top of the new file `clscons_myclassifier.cpp`/`clsvar_myclassifier.cpp`, you can find the classifier properties.
 These are given as compiler defines.
 The properties you have to set have the following meaning: